 Returning across Brooklyn starting April/MayÂ

 Open Streets programs across our neighborhoods return this spring for free, family-friendly fun on car-free streets.
 DUMBO’s Washington Street typically resumes in early April, running seven days a week.
 Montague Street in Brooklyn Heights returns Sundays (10am–7pm) starting the first Sunday in May.
 Vanderbilt Avenue in Prospect Heights returns Saturdays (noon–10pm) in late April/early May.
 5th Avenue in Park Slope returns Saturdays (2–10pm).
-For streetscape updates and bike lane changes, see our streetscape updates roundup.
+For streetscape updates, visit NYC DOT’s Open Streets page.

 Weekends in Bloom | Brooklyn Botanic Garden